 However, states may have their own flag codes and may enact penalties for mishandling of the flag.

-In 1989, Congress passed the Flag Protection Act which fined and/or imprisoned people who knowingly desecrated the flag for up to one year.
-But in 1990, the law was challenged by the Supreme Court, which stated that the law violated the free speech protections provided by the First Amendment.
+In 1989, Congress passed the Flag Protection Act, which fined and/or imprisoned people who knowingly desecrated the flag for up to one year.
+But in 1990, the law was struck down by the Supreme Court, which stated that the law violated the free speech protections provided by the First Amendment.